openlawteam/lao-docs/docs/Transfer.md

 ## Can a member be forced out of The LAO?

 Members of The LAO may be required to leave if members of The LAO vote to remove the respective member.
-The service provider cannot remove any LAO member unless the members vote to remove such member.
+The service provider cannot remove any LAO member unless otherwise authorized by a vote by a majority of the members.